How to Export Excel to Markdown in Python

 4. Encoding issues in output file

 Cause: Writing the Markdown string to a file without specifying UTF-8 encoding.
-Fix: Use MarkdownHandler.save_markdown_to_string() and write explicitly:
+Fix: Use MarkdownHandler.save_markdown_to_string() to get a Python string, then write it to disk with explicit utf-8 encoding:

 with open("output.md", "w", encoding="utf-8") as f: